JarrenToh/Wine-Supplychain-Blockchain/README.md

   5. materialReadyToShip: This function updates the status of the raw material to ready for shipping.
 It takes the productId of the raw material and checks if the msg.sender is the current owner of the product.
 If yes, it calls the setReadyToShip() function of the productContract to update the status of the product.
 Finally, it emits the rawMaterialReadyToShip event with the productId.

   6. dispatchRawMaterial: This function dispatches the raw material to the wine producer.
-It takes the productId, newDisbatchDate, wineProducerAddress, and wineProducerContractAddress.
+It takes the productId, newDispatchDate, wineProducerAddress, and wineProducerContractAddress.
 It checks if the raw material is ready to ship and if the msg.sender is the current owner of the product.
 If yes, it updates the previous owner and contract address of the product, sets the current contract address to the wineProducerContractAddress, updates the current location, sets the current owner to the wineProducerAddress, and finally, emits the rawMaterialDispatched event with the productId.

 ### WineProducer.sol